Kenneth Gärdestad: Tributes to his brother

 Gärdestad, with Keijo Liimatainen, wrote Jag vill ha en egen måne (2005), a biography about his brother Ted and the circumstances surrounding his suicide in 1997.
 In 2018, a biographical film about his brother, Ted: För kärlekens skull, was released.
 Gärdestad took part in creating realistic scenes for the film and gave it his support.
 Peter Viitanen portrayed Kenneth Gärdestad in the film.

 Gärdestad was a special guest on the show Så mycket bättre in 2016, which was broadcast on Swedish national television station TV4.
 The last episode of the 2016 season featured the season's chosen singers performing several of his brother's well-known hits, including "Helt nära dig" (interpreted by Little Jinder), "Sommarlängtan" (by Magnus Carlson), "Himlen är oskyldigt blå" (by Jill Johnson), "505 to Casablanca" (by Freddie Wadling), "Sol, vind och vatten" (by Lisa Ekdahl), "I den stora sorgens famn" (by Tommy Nilsson) and "För kärlekens skull" (by Danny Saucedo).

 Architecture work

 Gärdestad was head architect at Kunskapsskolan from 2008 until his death, and designed many of the schools' rooms.
 Kunskapsskolan (literally The Knowledge School) is a Swedish network of independent schools that provides education for students from grades 4 to 9 (ages 10 to 16).
 It also provides gymnasium schools for grades 10 to 12 (ages 16 to 19) in different areas of Sweden.
 Designed by Gärdestad, the architecture is very open, with glass and colourfully painted walls.
-There are 36 Kunskapskolan schools in Sweden.